-It is widely recognised that care at home gives elderly people the best quality of life they can have, but the home can sometimes be a hazardous place, and bathrooms present particular risks.
+It is widely recognised that elderly live-in care at home gives elderly people the best quality of life they can have, but the home can sometimes be a hazardous place, and bathrooms present particular risks.
 If your loved one needs dementia care or if they have problems with their mobility, they can have a higher risk of falls than average.
 Here are some of the ways you can make your loved one’s bathroom safer for them.

 Regulate water temperature

 Scalding can be a hazard for elderly people, who may have sensory impairments, reduced mobility or be unable to react quickly and appropriately to high water temperatures.
 You should ensure that bath and shower water does not exceed a temperature of 44°C if your loved one is vulnerable in this way.

 If your loved one has poor balance, they may have problems getting in and out of the bath.
 A common cause of accidents in the bathroom are caused by attempting to use a towel rail as a support when getting out of the tub, but considering towel rails are not designed for this use, they may collapse.